Components

 . - ReactPy events cannot conveniently be attached to converted view HTML.

-- Has no option to automatically intercept local anchor link (such as
+- Has no option to automatically intercept click events from hyperlinks (such as

 <a href='example/'></a>